How do I update my business address?

 A business or its representative can only obtain a copy of their employee’s claim file when they are objecting to a WSIB decision or if they choose to participate in an employee’s appeal.

-Under sections 57, 58 and 59 of the Workplace Safety and Insurance Act (WSIA), both employees and their employer have an interest in an employee’s claim with similar rights to receive fair and equal treatment.
-When either party objects to a decision, both employees and their employer can obtain a copy of the relevant claim file documents to assist them in the appeal process.
+According to the Workplace Safety and Insurance Act, 1997 (WSIA), both employees and their employer have an interest in an employee’s claim with similar rights to receive fair and equal treatment.
+When either one object to a decision, both employees and their employer can get a copy of the claim file documents to help them in the appeal process.

-Before giving the employer a copy of any claim file documents, employees are notified of the employer’s objection or participation in the employee’s objection and are sent a copy of the documents that are determined to be relevant.
+Before securely sharing any electronic claim documents with the employer, we notify the employee about their employer’s objection or participation in the employee’s objection and electronically share the documents we determine to be relevant.
 Employees are given an opportunity to object to the release of any health care information they feel is not relevant to the adjudication of their claim and are required to provide reasons for their objection.
-For more information, visit our appeals page.
+Visit our appeals page for more information.

 Special rule for transfer of cost employers

-If the WSIB finds that a person’s injury or illness was caused by the negligence of another employee or business, the WSIB may charge all or part of the claim costs to the negligent business’ cost record.
-This is recognized as a transfer of cost employer.
+If we find that a person’s injury or illness was caused by the negligence of another employee or business we may charge all or part of the claim costs to the employer.

-If the transfer of cost employer objects to a decision in your claim, access to relevant claim file information is given to the transfer of cost employer to enable effective participation in the decision-making process.
-Therefore, the transfer of cost employer receives claim file access in the same manner as described above, except you can object to the disclosure of any information in the claim file, not just health care information.
+If employer objects to a decision in your claim, access to relevant claim file information is given to employer to enable them to effectively participate in the decision-making process.
+The employer receives the same claim file access as described above, except you can object to the disclosure of any information in the claim file, not just health care information.

 What is a business’s duty of confidentiality?